Time Zones in DR Congo

 does Democratic Republic of the Congo use daylight saving time?

-No, the Democratic Republic of the Congo does not use daylight saving time.
-The country keeps the same time all year, which means there are no spring or autumn clock changes in either Kinshasa’s UTC+1 zone or the eastern UTC+2 zone.
+No, Democratic Republic of the Congo does not use daylight saving time.
+Clocks stay the same throughout the year, so Kinshasa remains on UTC+1 and Lubumbashi remains on UTC+2 in every season.
+This makes recurring schedules easier because there are no spring or autumn clock changes to adjust for.

 what is the time difference between Democratic Republic of the Congo and UTC?